Bernardvdv/Maleficent-Pumpkin/README.md

 ***Porch Light Config***

-To enable access to the porch light in Node-Red, the standard porch light was replaced with a Kasa Smart Bulb and configured through the Kasa integration which will make the light available as an entity in Node-Red.
+To enable access to the porch light in Node-Red, the standard light was replaced with a Kasa Smart Bulb and configured through the Kasa integration which will make the light available as an entity in Node-Red.

 More information can be found at https://www.home-assistant.io/integrations/tplink/